-The YAML Configuration support a threads optional value that allows the user to set a maximum number of threads for the internal ThreadPool.
+specs supports a threads optional value that allows the user to set a maximum number of threads for the internal ThreadPool.
 This ThreadPool allows to limit the number of threads spawned by the application.
 This improves the performance of the data transmission between Participants.